x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

 - **Organizational unit** This read-only box displays the organizational unit (OU) that contains the account for the room mailbox.
 You have to use Active Directory Users and Computers to move the account to a different OU.

 - **Mailbox database** This read-only box displays the name of the mailbox database that hosts the room mailbox.
-Use the **Migration** page in the Exchange Admin Center to move the mailbox to a different database.
+Use the **Migration** page in the Exchange admin center to move the mailbox to a different database.

 - **\* Alias** Use this box to change the alias for the room mailbox.